albar965/littlenavmap-manual/en/MENUS.md

 Show the user aircraft trail.
 The trail is always shown independently of the zoom distance.
 It is saved and will be reloaded on program startup.

-The trail can be deleted manually by selecting `Map` -&gt; `Delete Aircraft Trail` in the main menu.
+The trail can be deleted manually by selecting `Map` -> `Delete Aircraft Trail` in the main menu.

 The length of the trail is limited for performance reasons.
 If it exceeds the maximum length, the trail is truncated and the oldest segments are lost.